tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Like rolling average and EWMA, it can be used to capture trends.

-The math slide explains the overall mathematical idea of the Hodrick-Prescott filter:
+Explain the overall mathematical idea of the Hodrick-Prescott filter:

   ![Images/hp01.png](Images/hp01.png)